weaviate/weaviate-io/developers/weaviate/config-refs/schema/index.md

 The `indexFilterable` and `indexSearchable` parameters control whether a property is going to be indexed for filtering and searching, respectively.

-`indexFilterable` determines whether a property is to be indexed with a Roaring Bitmap index for fast filtering.
+- `indexFilterable` enables/disables a Roaring Bitmap index for fast filtering (default: `true`).
-`indexSearchable` determines whether a property is to be indexed with a searchable index for BM25-suitable Map index for BM25 or hybrid searching.
+- `indexSearchable` enables/disables a searchable index for BM25-suitable Map index for BM25 or hybrid searching (default: `true`).

 ## Configure semantic indexing